zeejayym/apex-liveapi-documentation/content/docs/References/intermediarymessages.md

 ## CustomMatch_LobbyPlayers
-Response to the CustomMatch_GetLobbyPlayers, contains the list of all players in the lobby.
+Response to the `CustomMatch_GetLobbyPlayers`, contains the list of all players in the lobby.

 {{< table "table-striped-columns" >}}